redfr0g/atri/README.md

 docker buildx build --platform linux/amd64 -t atri-reports .
 ```

-If you want a custom naming convention replace `atri-reports` with a name for the your Docker image.
+If you want a custom naming convention replace `atri-reports` with a name for the Docker image.

 ### 3. Run Docker Container
 To start a container from the built image on port 80, use the following command: